 There are reduced bus and ferry services over the winter.
 Check onward travel connections before you buy tickets and travel.

 There's a 10% discount for taxi and car hire on Skye with Kyle Taxis/Skye Car Hire.
 To book call 01599 534323 or email [email protected]Share

 - From the ticket office at any staffed station

 - Online, as an M-Pass mobile ticket

-Standard National Railcard discounts apply to full-priced travel passes (EXCEPT the Glasgow or Edinburgh Days Out travel pass).
+Standard National Railcard discounts apply to full-priced travel passes.

 National Railcards include: 16-25, 26-30, Disabled Persons Railcard, Family & Friends, HM Forces, Senior and Two Together Railcards.Share